xertSuns1/braiins/open/hw/zynq-io-am1-s9/README.md

 Register is 32-bit width and it is read-only.
 Register must be read only by 32b words because each read access increments pointer in the buffer.

-### Control Interface Transmit FIFO (CMD_TX_FIFO)
+### Command Interface Transmit FIFO (CMD_TX_FIFO)
-Transmit control interface is intended for writing control commands into ASICs.
+Transmit command interface is intended for writing configurable commands into ASICs.
 Data without CRC are written into register.
 LSB byte is send as first through UART interface.